Change system passwords

 keytool utility will not read or set passwords that are shorter than 6 characters.
 If you want to change a keystore with an empty or short password, use KeyStore Explorer.

-XL Deploy’s built-in admin user has administrative permissions.
-You set the admin password when you install XL Deploy.
+Deploy’s built-in admin user has administrative permissions.
+You set the admin password when you install Deploy.
 To change the admin password:

-- Ensure that the XL Deploy server is running.
+- Ensure that the Deploy server is running.

 Execute the following commands: